fbpx

 2026 Market Trends: The "Stamp" of Approval

 As we move further into 2026, the definition of "Rare" is shifting from competitive power to TCG print manufacturing exclusivity.
+This shift is visible across all the Most Popular Trading Card Games of 2026, where texture and finish are becoming the new standard for value."

 A prime example is the newly announced Bulbasaur 30th Anniversary Promo (releasing Pokémon Day, Feb 27, 2026).
 According to market analysts, this card is projected to hold significant value not because Bulbasaur is powerful in the game, but because of two engineering factors: